Most disabled pupils and pupils with special educational needs learn in mainstream schools.

 No matter what settings you train and work in – whether it’s mainstream schools, special schools, or both – you’ll work with pupils with complex needs.

-You can find a course which specialises in special educational needs and disability (SEND) if you have a particular interest in this area.
+You can find a teacher training course(opens in new window) and filter by ‘courses with a SEND specialism’ if you have a particular interest in the area.

 However, it’s not essential to do a course specialising in SEND.

 As you train and teach you’ll get the skills you need to work with disabled pupils and pupils with special educational needs.

 This will enable you to work in a range of settings throughout your career.